oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

 #### Obtaining the SOA Suite Docker Image

-The Oracle WebLogic Server Kubernetes Operator requires patch 29135930.
+The Oracle WebLogic Server Kubernetes Operator requires a SOA Suite 12.2.1.3.0 image with patch 29135930 applied.
 The standard pre-built SOA Suite image, `container-registry.oracle.com/middleware/soasuite:12.2.1.3`, already has this patch applied.
 For detailed instructions on how to log in to the Oracle Container Registry and accept license agreement, see this [document]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md#obtaining-standard-images-from-the-oracle-container-registry" >}}).

 To pull an image from the Oracle Container Registry, in a web browser, navigate to https://container-registry.oracle.com and log in